Taking a Family Holiday to Indonesia

 Scuba diving is not the only way to experience the amazing underwater environment which North Sulawesi is so famous for.
 Snorkeling is an activity that can be enjoyed by all of the family regardless of age.
 As you swim over the colorful shallow reef tops you’ll see a huge range of corals and reef fish.
 Many families plan one day of snorkeling and get hooked for the rest of their stay so don’t be surprised if you can’t keep the kids out of the water!

 This is a great way to get out on the water and it’s serious fun for all ages.
-You don’t need to have any experience and the wide, stable boards allow you to sit and paddle like a kayak if you don’t want to stand up.
-The boards are big enough for two children or one adult and one child to sit on if younger family members don’t want to go solo.
+You don’t need to have any experience and our stable sea kayaks allow you to glide effortlessly through the water.
 The calm waters around Bunaken and the secluded bays around Bangka Island are perfect for beginners.
 You’ll want to take your snorkeling gear with you too so you can jump in whenever you want to take a closer look.

 Imagine a tropical island paradise with a palm-fringed white sand beach and crystal clear waters – that’s Bangka Island.
+If you are taking a family holiday to Indonesia and your kids love beaches, Bangka Island is a must!
 You can swim and sunbathe while the kids explore the beach and shoreline.
-You can chill out in a hammock under a coconut tree while the kids collect shells and discover the shallow colourful reef tops.
+You can chill out in a hammock under a coconut tree while the kids collect shells and discover the shallow colorful reef tops.

 Land Based Activities

-If you don’t want to get wet, or you’d like to mix things up then there is no shortage of stunning scenery, unique wildlife and fascinating culture in North Sulawesi that shouldn’t be missed out on.
+If you don’t want to get wet during your family holiday to Indonesia, or you’d simply like to mix things up, there is no shortage of stunning scenery, unique wildlife, and fascinating culture in North Sulawesi too.

-This sulphur Crater Lake is famous for its changing colors from green to blue to amber.
-The changes occur due to the sulphur in the lake and the refraction of the sunlight as it hits the water.
-It’s a unique phenomenon which can be seen in only a few places in the world.
+This sulfur Crater Lake is famous for its changing colors from green to blue to amber.
+The changes occur due to the sulfur in the lake and the refraction of the sunlight as it hits the water.
+It’s a unique phenomenon that can be seen in only a few places in the world.

 Traditional Minihasan Highland Market

-There is no better way to gain insight into local life than by visiting the local market.
-Tomohon, also known as the “City of Flowers” has a traditional market where you will see countless spices, aromatics and vegetables on sale by the sack-full as well as an array of colourful blooms which are all grown locally.
-In Indonesia this market is also known as “extreme market”.
-The meat section is not for the faint hearted.
+There is no better way to gain insight into local life than by visiting the local Minihasan Highland market.
+Tomohon, also known as the “City of Flowers” has a traditional market where you will see countless spices, aromatics and vegetables on sale by the sack-full as well as an array of colorful blooms which are all grown locally.
+Why not enjoy a taste of the local cuisine that is cooked on site?

 Hot springs and Tomohon